 WP Staging > tools > system info and finding the value ABSPATH.

-- This is the path to the root directory of your WordPress website.
+- That is the path to the root directory of your WordPress website.

-Now WP Staging is connected again to your staging Site and you can migrate your staging site to live by going to WP Staging > Sites
+WP Staging has now connected to your staging site, and you can migrate your staging site to live by going to WP Staging > Sites.

 If you struggle with these steps, get in contact with us, and we’ll help you with it.